Garvit-Adlakha/Garvit-Adlakha/README.md

-# 👋 Hello World, I'm Garvit!
+# 👋 Hello, I'm Garvit!

 A passionate Full Stack Developer and CS student at UPES, crafting digital experiences with code.
 I specialize in building scalable web applications using the MERN stack and have a knack for solving complex problems through elegant solutions.